MeRupamGanguly/interview-preparation/Golang.md

 In TypeConversion in code we can convert between types if those two types are compatible.
 Go Support this.

+		var x int = 10
+		var y float64 = float64(x) // Manual conversion

 Type assertion is used to extract the concrete value from an interface type.
-It tells the Go compiler: "I know this interface value is actually of this specific type.
+It tells the Go compiler: I know this interface value is actually of this specific type.

 		var i interface{} = "hello"
 		s := i.(string)  // i contains a string, so this is valid s2, ok := i.(string)

+strconv.Atoi() in Go is not a type conversion in the language's strict sense — it's actually a function that parses a string and returns an integer.

 # Array and Slices
 Array can not grow or shrink at runtime, Slice can.
 Slice are basically reference of an Array and at RUNTIME it will manipulated such a way that it behave like it can grow or shrink.

+In Go, the make function is a built-in function used to initialize and allocate memory for slices, maps, and channels

 ```go
 values:=make([]int, 4)